HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 Figure 3 - MSP Response with Parity Threshold

-Figure 3: MSP response curves under no-credit, moderate-credit, and modeled-credit scenarios with fossil jet parity threshold shown explicitly.
+Figure 3: MSP_HEFA response curves under no-credit, moderate-credit, and modeled-credit scenarios with fossil jet parity threshold shown explicitly.

 Decision statement